|Legler Systems Company|||||AP System|||||Contact Us|||||Help|||||Home||||

 Depending on the setting of System-Option-20 (DB03), the AP System formats and adds Check Records directly into the online database whenever vendor laser checks with check stub are printed by procedure AP06.
 These Check Records are referenced by the online Check Reconciliation System (optional) for monitoring issued and paid (by the bank) company checks.
-Procedure DB18 can export these Check Records to an ASCII file of comma separated values (csv) for subsequent input to an external bank reconciliation application.
+In addition, procedure DB18 can export these Check Records to a Text File of comma separated values (csv) for subsequent input to an external bank reconciliation application.

 The online Mailing List System (optional) imports Vendor Master Records (vendor names and vendor addresses) from the Accounts Payable System and creates new Name Address Records in the ML System (procedure ML09) for subsequent printing of vendor mailing labels and computer letters, as may be required.

 The AP System interfaces with a new Purchase Order System (optional) to print vendor purchase orders.
-The online PO end-user procedures are described in the PO System Menu document.
+The online PO end-user procedures are described in the PO Procedure Menu document.

 The APS software supports dynamic linking between data entry procedures (such as AP02 to AP01) with a single keystroke (function key F7).
 Dynamic linking to existing General Notes Record (DB17) containing special notes on a vendor or vendor invoice is done with one or two keystrokes (F7) or double-click of the left mouse button when the word "NOTES" appears on a data entry screen.

-Procedure DB18 in the Database Control System is used to: (1) export vendor invoice and vendor payment data from the online Master File to a csv file for subsequent input to an external computer application and (2) import vendor invoice data from a csv file to the import Transfer File (fixed length records) for subsequent editing and loading by procedure AP13.
+Procedure DB18 in the Database Control System is used to: (1) export vendor invoice and vendor payment data from the online Master File to a csv Text File for subsequent input to an external computer application and (2) import vendor invoice data from a csv Text File to the import Transfer File (fixed length records) for subsequent editing and loading by procedure AP13.
 (3) support initial file creation of vendor master data in a similar manner as vendor invoice data.
 Vendor Master Records must be loaded into the online database first, before any Vendor Invoice Records.

-The Accounts Payable System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and now Windows 10.
-The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10 (64-bit version).
-Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the desktop or laptop client computer or the file server.
+The Accounts Payable System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and now Windows 10.
+The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
+Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the APS software can be run on a single stand-alone personal computer or on a Unix based computer, such as the IBM RS/6000 with IBM 3151 terminals using the IBM AIX operating system.
-This Accounts Payable software has been ported to the HP-3000 COBOL environment.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is supported for greater usefulness and allows real-time dashboards to be displayed under the AP menu.
-The newest release of the accounts payable software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
-Additional screen color codes are available with the 32-bit code.
+This Accounts Payable software has been ported to the HP-3000 computer and IBM mainframe.
+In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is supported for greater usefulness and allows real-time dashboards to be displayed under the accounts payable menu.
+The 2018 version of the accounts payable software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
+Additional screen color codes are available with the 32-bit executable programs.

-The AP System software cost is identified in the Software Price Sheet and includes: (1) APS executable programs for Windows XP or Windows 10, (2) APS Procedure Manual and (3) online Help File.
-The technical APS Systems Manual and cobol source programs can be purchased separately.
+The AP System software cost is identified in the Software Price Sheet and includes: (1) APS executable programs for any version of MS Windows, (2) APS Procedure Manual and (3) online Help File.
+The technical APS Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.

-To request sample accounting reports and screen formats, General Information Manual or a free working demo for Windows 10 on a CD-ROM disc of this AP System, e-mail Bill Legler in the San Francisco Bay Area, California.
+To request sample accounting reports and screen formats, General Information Manual or a free working demo of this AP System on a CD-ROM disc (or USB flash drive) for any version of MS Windows, e-mail Bill Legler in the San Francisco Bay Area, California.

 Legler Systems Company, developer of the online Accounts Payable software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site APS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
 E-mail support is always available regarding any APS software questions or issues.